Vegas Hotel Guide

 Option A — Strip club night: Saturday into Sunday morning is the most common time for the strip club leg of the trip.
 See the logistics section below.

-Option B — Recovery: Hotel pool day, buffet brunch at the ARIA Bacchanal or Wynn Buffet, late checkout if your hotel allows it.
+Option B — Recovery: Hotel pool day, buffet brunch at the ARIA Bacchanal (the Wynn Buffet closed permanently in 2020 — Bacchanal at ARIA is the top buffet option), late checkout if your hotel allows it.

 Full strip club planning: Las Vegas bachelor party strip club guide →